MEM-AEAD/mem-aead/README.md

 # MEM AEAD Source Code Package

+## Warning
+The cipher designs of this source code package are very new and still **lack extensive analysis**.
+Therefore, **do not use** them in your applications just now!

 ## About
 The specification of the MEM family of AEAD schemes can be found on [ePrint](TODO).
 This repository provides implementations for the following ciphers: